urnest/urnest/omnicxy/README.txt

 1. Introduction

-  omnicxy is an alternative to the OMG CORBA C++ Language Mapping.
-It is designed to be hard to misuse (where the OMG C++ mapping is both hard to use and easy to misuse):
+  omnicxy is an modern alternative to the OMG CORBA C++ Language Mapping.
+It is designed to be easy to use and hard to misuse (where the OMG C++ mapping is hard to use and easy to misuse):

     - uniform parameter passing and member type rules
     - no explicit storage management